kw7oe/kw7oe.github.io/content/about.md

 Welcome to my blog.
 Here I write about software and [life](/categories/life/).
 Some of the tools I used day to day are: `vim`, `Elixir/Phoenix`, `Rust` and `PostgreSQL`.
-You can expect posts about these tools from my blog.
+You can expect posts about these from my blog.

 I'm now into photography and drawing as well and am trying to write more consistently.